fairwayfinder/crypto-mean-variance-frontier/README.md

 * make script to run both the data grabbing scripts and mkdir ?
 * ken french data grabbing is suboptimal and takes approx 20 sec. --> check if time!

+**Readme**
+* instructions for all steps for reproduction
+* link to headers/files when they are mentioned

 **Docker**
 * Update container to run *r* scripts in jupyter notebooks